jonahsnider/convert/README.md

 ## Thanks

-Big thanks to @Jdender, @TheAkio, @iCrawl, @p7g, @aequasi, and the [TypeScript Discord server](https://discord.gg/typescript) for their help in getting the typesafety working.
+Big thanks to @Jdender, @TheAkio, @iCrawl, @p7g, @aequasi, @aetheryx, and the [TypeScript Discord server](https://discord.gg/typescript) for their help in getting the typesafety working.

 Thanks to @MicroDroid for fixing temperature conversion.